j4zzcat/viewport/README.md

 <img src="man/screenshot1.png" align="right" width="40%"/>

-*Viewport* is designed to display multiple, side-by-side Unifi Protect and RTSP video streams in an unattended web page, making it ideal for passive, security cameras view-only scenarios (i.e., 'Kiosk').
-Under normal circumctences, the latecy is quite small, 0.5s to 1.0s for Unifi Protect livestreams, and 2s to 3s for RTPS livestreams.
+*Viewport* is a simple program to display multiple, side-by-side Unifi Protect and RTSP video streams in an unattended web page, making it ideal for passive, security cameras view-only scenarios (i.e., 'Kiosk').
+Viewport is easy to use, uses little resources and has low latency.

 ## Quickstart
-To display the video streams of a Unify Protect Controller, first define a 'local' user on that controller.
+To display the video streams of a Unify Protect Controller, first define a local Admin on that controller, with minimum privileges.
 This user is used by Viewport to access the livestream feeds.
-1. Open up Unifi Protect, select 'OS Settings' from the top-level navigation bar.
+1. Open up Unifi Protect, select _OS Settings_ from the top-level navigation bar.
-1. Click 'Admins and Users', then click the '+' button in the top right corner.
+1. Click _Admins and Users_, then click the _+_ (plus) button in the top right corner to _Add Admin_.
+1. In the _Add Admin_ panel, check _Restrict to local access only_, then fill the *username* and *password*.
+1. Uncheck the _Use a pre-defined role_, and set _Live only_ for _Protect_, and _None_ for _OS Settings_.
+1. Click _Add_ and you're done.

 ```bash
 docker run -it --rm --network host viewport:1.1 \